marcosdelcueto/MachineLearning_AcceptorDonor/README.md

 Supplementary information for **Effect of increasing the descriptor set on machine learning prediction of small-molecule-based organic solar cells**, by _Z-W Zhao, M del Cueto, Y Geng and A Troisi_

-This program allows to calculate _r<sub>pearson</sub>_ and _RMSE_ with different machine learning (ML) algorithms, given a set of descriptors of several donor/acceptor pairs of organic solar cells.
+The **MLPhotovoltaics.py** program allows to calculate _r<sub>pearson</sub>_ and _RMSE_ with different machine learning (ML) algorithms, given a set of descriptors of several donor/acceptor pairs of organic solar cells, compiled in **database.csv**.
 It allows to use different ML algorithms, descriptors, and optimize all corresponding hyperparameters.
 More information is provided in main text of the article and the electronic supporting information.

 ---